-- Communicate with all road safety stakeholders through to the general public, by expanding ACRS's already successful communication networks to reach a wider audience.
-This could include specific promotions of the annual ARSC conferences, newsletters etc, plus materials for the existing Friends of Road Safety in the Parliament etc. (In line with Section 7 of the Coalition Policy).
-Contribution requested: \$240,000 over 3 years. - Develop and implement with government agencies, including the transport and health sectors, an agreed Communications and Marketing Plan to coordinate the clear, effective road safety messages to the general public.
+Communicate with all road safety stakeholders through to the general public, by expanding ACRS's already successful communication networks to reach a wider audience.
+This could include specific seminars, site visits and distribution materials for the recently formed Friends of Road Safety in the Parliament.
 (In line with Section 7 of the Coalition Policy).

+Contribution requested: \$240,000 over 3 years.

+2. Develop and implement with government agencies, including the transport and health sectors, an agreed Communications & Marketing Plan to coordinate the often mixed road safety messages to the general public.
+(In line with Section 7 of the Coalition Policy).

-Contribution requested: \$360,000 Term: 3 years - In conjunction with the AIHW, NHMRC and ARC, Implementation and monitoring of Australia's National Road Safety Research Framework, developed in conjunction with all existing road safety stakeholders and in particular encourage a major collaboration with new technology providers Include development of a National Road Safety Research Plan.
-Contribution requested: \$1,500,000 over 3 years. - Coordinate the focus on injury data collection and reporting, in collaboration with the Bureau of Infrastructure, Transport and Regional Economics (BITRE), to meet OECD reporting guidelines of estimates of serious injuries (with a Maximum Abbreviated Injury Score - MAIS - of 3 and more).
-Contribution requested: \$1,500,000 over 3 years. - Encourage constituency across the community an innate desire to expedite trauma reductions.
-This would Build on the College's engagement programs with stakeholders and the general public.
-Contribution requested: \$240,000 over 3 years. - 6.
-Reward high achievers: Continue and expand the tradition of recognising our greatest achievers and advocates by expanding the Australasian Road Safety Award Program at ARSC conferences to reward a larger number of stakeholders and sectors for their valued efforts to reduce road trauma.
+Contribution requested: \$360,000 Term: 3 years

+3. In conjunction with the NHMRC and ARC, Implementation and monitoring of Australia's National Road Safety Research Framework, developed in conjunction with all existing road safety stakeholders and in particular encourage a major collaboration with new technology providers Include development of a National Road Safety Research Plan.

+Contribution requested: \$1,500,000 over 3 years.

+- 4. Coordinating the focus on injury data collection and reporting, in collaboration with the Bureau of Infrastructure, Transport and Regional Economics (BITRE), to meet OECD reporting guidelines of estimates of serious injuries (with a Maximum Abbreviated Injury Score MAIS of 3 and more).
+Contribution requested: \$1,500,000 over 3 years. - 5.
+Encouraging constituency across the community an innate desire to expedite trauma reductions.
+Engagement programs with stakeholders.

+Contribution requested: \$240,000 over 3 years.

+- 6. Rewarding the achievers: Continue and expand the tradition of recognising our greatest achievers and advocates by expanding the Australasian Road Safety Award Program to reward a larger number of stakeholders and sectors for their valuable efforts to reduce road trauma.
 Contribution requested: \$360,000 over 3 years. - 7.
 Support increased international collaboration across all stakeholder sectors.
-Expand on the level of international collaboration evident at the inaugural Australasian Road Safety Conference, including bringing selected international delegates to future conferences and assisting in setting up an ACRS international Outreach Chapter and/or ACRS ASEAN Chapter.
-As detailed in the recent letter from Dr Etienne Krug at the World Health Organization (WHO) to Hon Michael McCormack MP, the WHO are 'very keen to explore further how the Government of Australia might be able to collaborate with WHO to support countries, in particular in the WHO |Western Pacific Region, to define priorities and make the urgent progress needed.
-Some ideas for follow up include...
-"Facilitating capacity development for road safety in low-income and middle-income countries through a specific programme at the Australasian Road Safety Conference 2016 in Canberra".
+In the first instance this would include participation by a key stakeholder 'taskforce' at the 2nd International Road Safety Summit to be held in Brazil in late 2015.
+This would include attendance of up to 10 key road safety stakeholders/sector representatives/experts, and presentation of a comprehensive report to government and stakeholders of outcomes and recommendations for future non-government collaboration to expedite road trauma reductions across the Australasian region and globally.
+This will benefit not only Australia but also our role in assisting other Countries.

 Contribution requested: \$450,000 over 3 years.